-Guides have intimate knowledge of the Colosseum and its history.
-They are licensed experts who can answer any question you might have about the iconic amphitheater, from how it was built to its use as a venue for spectacles and games, and its eventual decline.
+Tour guides are licensed experts who have an extensive knowledge of the Colosseum and its history.
+They can answer any question you might have about the iconic amphitheater, from how it was built to its use as a venue for spectacles and games, and its eventual decline.

-If you can manage it, one of my favorite reasons to hire a private guide is that your guide can customize your tour to fit your specific interests and needs.
+One of my favorite reasons to hire a guide is that your guide can customize your tour to fit your specific interests and needs.
 If you’re interested in architecture or learning more about the bloody gladiator games that took place at the Colosseum, for example, he or she can go more in-depth on that topic and give detailed insights.

 Originally, the Colosseum’s arena was a wooden floor on which the gladiator games and mock battles took place.
 On some rare occasions, the spectators could watch gladiators fighting wild beasts.

 The arena is closed to the public, unless you visit on a guided tour.
 Imagine entering the great arena through the Gladiator’s Gate, as the combatants once did.
 Once inside, you’ll head straight to the reconstructed arena floor, where you’ll get a 360-degree view of history’s greatest sports stadium and look down into the dungeons where the gladiators prepared themselves beforehand and where wild animals were kept.